piyushahuja/piyushahuja.github.io/work.markdown

 [Greed and Altruism: Observations through the lens of Behavioral Economics]()

 :   Is our instinct for altruism fatal to the assumptions of strict rationality in mainstream economics?
-Or is it flexible enough to accomodate it?
-Rationality in economics (specifically Von Neumann­-Morgenstern rationality) requires the satisfaction of four reasonable axioms: completeness, transitivity, continuity, independences.
-We claim that the human altruistic instinct leads to violations of transitivity and independence, and propose experiments to demonstrate it.
+Is the utility function in expected utility theory flexibile enough to accomodate altruistic preferences?
+Rationality in expected utility theory (specifically Von Neumann­-Morgenstern rationality) requires the satisfaction of four axioms: completeness, transitivity, continuity, independences.
+These are quite reasonable requirements of rational behavior.
+However, we argue that the human altruistic instinct can lead to violations of transitivity and independence, and propose experiments to demonstrate it.
 We also explain these departures from VNM rationality in light of the recent literature on behavioral economics.
 Lastly, we hypothesize that the psychological value of money depends on ownership, and propose further experiments to test it.

 _[Essays in Economics and Morality][rbn]{:.pdf :}_